-It is the policy at Woodbury University to comply with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and state and local regulations regarding students and applicants with disabilities.
-Pursuant to these laws, no qualified individual with a disability shall unlawfully be denied access to, participation in, or benefits from any services, programs, or activities of Woodbury University.
-The University is strongly committed to promoting and achieving equitable learning opportunities and participation for students with disabilities.
+Woodbury University is strongly committed to promoting and achieving equitable learning opportunities and participation for students with disabilities.
+The University complies with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and applicable state and local anti-discrimination laws.
+Pursuant to these laws, no qualified individual with a disability shall unlawfully be denied access to participation in or benefits from any services, programs, or activities of the University.